Television violence: Do kids really want violent entertainment?

 But I suspect there is a bit more going on.
 It may be easier to write stories that use violence to move along the plot.

-And as ethnologist David Lancy recounts in his excellent book, The Anthropology of Childhood, adults around the world have often used violent stories to frighten children into behaving properly.
+And as ethnologist David Lancy recounts in his excellent book, The Anthropology of Childhood: Cherubs, Chattel, Changelings adults around the world have often used violent stories to frighten children into behaving properly.

-These stories might have entertained, but they probably weren’t designed with the delight of children as the primary goal.
-There was a social agenda.
+These stories might entertain, but they probably weren’t designed with the delight of children as the primary goal.
+There is a social agenda.

 It makes me think of research on real-world violence.
 Frequent physical punishment of children is more common in societies with high levels of warfare, low levels of democracy, and/or high levels of social stratification (Ember and Ember 2005).